LunaticInAHat/liboodle/README.md

  - Renormalize
  - Decode

 The motivations of the `Initialize` and `Decode` operations are obvious.
-The `Decay` and `Renormalize` operations are components of the coder's adaptation scheme; the coder learns symbols and their relative occurence rates, as data is coded, and it adjusts the "weights" of each symbol accordingly.
+The `Decay` and `Renormalize` operations are components of the coder's adaptation scheme; the coder learns symbols and their relative occurrence rates, as data is coded, and it adjusts the "weights" of each symbol accordingly.
 With the term "weight", we are speaking of the proportion of the [0.0, 1.0) interval that the symbol occupies.
 This is related to the frequency of the symbol, however is not strictly equivalent to its frequency, due to the function of the adaptation scheme.

 The 'Decay' operation is responsible for reducing the weights of infrequently used symbols over time, and eventually aging them out of the interval entirely (their weight / span becomes 0, and thus cannot be decoded without being re-learned).

 The `Renormalize` operation is responsible for keeping the total weight of all learned symbols within some manageable bound that guarantees that there will be sufficient resolution within the bitstream layer, to unambiguously decode symbols.
 As its name implies, this largely consists of just multiplying the weight of each symbol by some appropriate scalar value to bring the sum of all weights back within the desired bound.

 As an ancillary function, `Renormalize` also serves the role of placing recently-learned symbols into the active alphabet.
-New symbols are not immediately placed into the alphabet; this only occurs at renormalization.
+New symbols are not immediately placed into the [0.0, 1.0) interval; this only occurs at renormalization.
 In the interim, the symbols are held in a separate "probationary" alphabet, within which they can be decoded, but using a coding that is not yet weighted by their occurrence rate.

 Early after initialization, the coder performs renormalization operations frequently -- it can be expected to be rapidly learning many new symbols.
 The renormalization interval decays exponentially, until it reaches a steady-state value that is set during coder initialization.